-Estate planning involves a set of legal, financial, and accounting advisory services that help clients transfer their assets to heirs in a tax-efficient way.
-A person’s estate, at any given point in time, is his net worth.
+Estate planning involves legal, financial, and accounting advisory services that help clients transfer their assets to heirs tax-efficiently.
+A person’s estate is his net worth at any given point in time.

-While it can be a morbid situation to make end-of-life decisions, it is essential to draw up an estate plan.
-Without an estate plan, decisions may be left to the next of kin or the state.
+While making end-of-life decisions can be morbid, it is essential to draw up an estate plan.
+Decisions may be left to the next of kin or the state without an estate plan.

-The estate planning attorney prepares the will of the client and upon their death, ensures that the wealth is distributed according to the client’s wishes to heirs and beneficiaries.
-Let’s take a look into what an estate planning attorney is.
+The estate planning attorney prepares the client’s will and ensures that the wealth is distributed to heirs and beneficiaries according to the client’s wishes upon their death.
+Let’s examine what an estate planning attorney is.

 Job Profile